Uniform description of the rigged configuration bijection: Background

 \subsection{KSS-type bijection}

 In this section, we describe the (conjectural) KSS-type bijection $\KSS{\Phi} \colon \RC(B) \to B$.

 Let $B$ be a tensor product of KR crystals.
-We consider $B$ expressed in terms of the so-called \defn{Kirillov--Reshetikhin (KR) tableaux} of~\cite{OSS13, SchillingS15, Scrimshaw15}.
+We consider $B$ expressed in terms of the so-called \defn{Kirillov--Reshetikhin (KR) tableaux} of~\cite{OSS13,SchillingS15,Scrimshaw15}.
 KR tableaux, generally speaking, are $r \times s$ rectangular tableaux filled with entries of $B^{1,1}$ and determined by their classically highest weight elements.
 Following~\cite{KSS02}, we define a map $\KSS{\Phi} \colon \RC(B) \to B$ recursively by the composition of

-and their corresponding maps on rigged configurations.
+where $B^{\bullet}$ is a tensor product of KR crystals, and their corresponding maps on rigged configurations.
 We do not explicitly recall the map $\KSS{\delta}$ on rigged configurations here as it strongly depends upon type and we later give a more uniform description of the map.
-Instead we refer the reader to~\cite{OSS03, OS12, Scrimshaw15} for the explicit (type-dependent) descriptions.
+Instead we refer the reader to~\cite{OS12,OSS03,Scrimshaw15} for the explicit (type-dependent) descriptions.
 Note that $\KSS{\delta}$ is currently only described/known for non-exceptional affine types, type $E_6^{(1)}$, and type $D_4^{(3)}$.\footnote{A map for when the left factor is $B^{2,1}$ of type $E_6^{(1)}$ was conjectured in~\cite{Mahathir}.} Moreover, $\KSS{\delta}$ is the key component of the bijection.
 The map $\lb$ is given for all non-exceptional types by adding a length 1 singular row to all $\nu^{(a)}$ for all $a < r$.
 The map $\ls$ is the identity map.

 We recall and consolidate some of the conjectures given in~\cite{SchillingS15} and has been known to experts prior.